enriquesomolinos/pkgripper-patches/README.md

 </pkgpatch>
 ´´´´
+## Thanks

+Special thanks to PhR34x0r, Androxilogin, Brutal-sam for their patches

 ## Colaboration

 Any can add more patches simply doing a merge request or open an issue and I'll add it.